 As a doctor, one must not distinguish between an enemy and an ally.
 How could Sadao kill Tom?
 Similarly, Hana symbolizes humanity and kindness and cannot leave an injured person to die.
 When Yumi, Reigns, thinks not to wash a dirty white man, she says, “Is this a man, but a wounded helpless man?”
 Mainly Sadao goes through a brutal mental struggle.
 Justify the enemy.
 They cannot deem what to do with Tom.
 Events lead Sadao to let the prisoner of war escape safely.

-The Enemy Question Answers – and NCERT full solution can help you grasp the proper knowledge and full aggregate marks in English subjects’ CBSE board exams.
+Class 12 important solutions of The Enemy Question Answers and NCERT full solution can help you grasp the proper knowledge and full aggregate marks in English subjects’ CBSE board exams if any questions regarding to the enemy question answers connect our team.